32-Year-Old Defensive Tackle – Atlanta Falcons

 Jonathan Babineaux Contract Information:

-Signed a five-year extension in November of 2008.
+Signed a three-year extension in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Jonathan Babineaux – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Jonathan Babineaux: Past News Updates ( ▲ View most recent update )

 Exclusive Fantasy Analysis (FREE PREVIEW)While Babineaux isn't really known as a standout tackle league-wide, his loss definitely hurts an Atlanta defense that was already missing Corey Peters (knee).
 The team is hopeful that Peters will play in Week 2, but it's no guarantee, so Week 2 is shaping up to be a favorable matchup for Philadelphia runner LeSean McCoy.